 Contributing to Jellyfin

-Even if you can't contribute code, you can still help Jellyfin!
-The two main things you can help with are testing and creating Issues, and contributing to documentation, translations, and other non-code components.
+Even if you cannot contribute code, you can still help Jellyfin!
+The two main things you can help with are testing and creating issues.
+Contributing to code, documentation, translations, and other non-code components are all outlined in the sections below.

-We use GitHub Issues extensively to track open problems, new enhancements or features, and other aspects of the development of Jellyfin.
+We use GitHub extensively to track open issues, new enhancements or features, and other aspects of development.

 For general guidelines on how the project works, including how to set up your development copy, make changes, and guidelines on Pull Requests (PRs), please see the documentation on contributing code.
 Jellyfin follows a "fork and PR" methodology; if you're not familiar with this, please see the relevant section.